hartwigmedical/actin/algo/README.md

 HAS_RESTING_HEART_RATE_BETWEEN_X_AND_Y | Vital function > Up to 5 most recent HR measurements (in BPM) AND median value between X and Y
 HAS_BODY_WEIGHT_OF_AT_LEAST_X | bodyWeight > Latest body weight measurement (in kg) => X

-For SBP, DBP and Pulse oximetry, evaluation should resolve to UNDETERMINED rather than FAIL in case of no PASS, but at least 1 of the up to 5 most recent values would be sufficient to PASS.
+For SBP, DBP and Pulse oximetry, evaluation should resolve to `UNDETERMINED` rather than `FAIL` in case of no PASS, but at least 1 of the up to 5 most recent values would be sufficient to `PASS`.

 ##### Rules related to blood transfusions